iqasim-com/pageRankApp/README.md

 ## `` npm i ``
 ## `` npm start ``

+# Features

+- User can add nodes and edges
+- PageRank calculation based on nodes and edges (Outbound links)

+# Limitations

+- Test cases are not implemented
+- Initial x and y position of node is not set dynamically so all the nodes have the same position initially
+- I can set the color of each node based on percentage but for now its not implemented
+- Node can't be remove, this functionality can be aaded later
+- Global state management is not implemented (I can use Redux for this)
+-

 # Screenshots with description

 ## Displaying `No Node found` text if node is not created